 Regulators risk stratify using understandable metrics such as public interest, deterrence, ability to secure enforcement, risks to data subjects, cost etc so within the ICO this exercise will have been undertaken and key areas are already being targeted.
 (Review list above for likely suspects).

-We should not forget that Facebook and Cambridge Analytical sucked up vital ICO resources.
+We should not forget that Facebook and Cambridge Analytica sucked up vital ICO resources.
 However, this reason for perceived inaction can only last so long as the credibility of our regulator is on the line here.
 Whilst a “big fine” for a “big cheese” would make a great headline most of us want the enforcement to concentrate on those who look after our most vulnerable data often found in our health services, schools, colleges, universities, police services and workplaces.

 The jury is out, keep attacking.